yuanqing/figma-plugins/packages/figma-component-utilities/README.md

 ### Reset Instance Size

-Sets the size of the selected Instances to the size of their respective Master Components.
+Sets the size of the selected Instances to the size of their respective Main Components.

 ## License